martinolidev/api/README.md

 ### Prerequisites
 - Vapor
 - Swift 5
-- Nmap installed on the server
+- rustscan installed on the server

 ### Installation
 1. Clone the repository: